adriaan-pelzer/rapidapi-old/README.md

 rapidapi
 ========

-Store your stuff, rapidly.
+Store your stuff, rapidly ...
 Rapidapidly.
 ---------------------------------------

 A schema-less API, which lets storing &amp; retrieving your stuff get out of your way.